 For the modern marketer, connected mail also delivers enhanced measurement and attribution.

 With real-time performance analytics you can start to draw conclusions and correlations from a wider range of behavioural, demographic, geographic and engagement metrics.

 It’s now easier than ever to report response, conversion, AOV and ROI, helping you keep the C-suite informed at every stage of the campaign.

 Technology allows you to track and optimise your mail campaigns, with the added bonus of direct attribution via a unique, digital CTA; e.g. PURL, online coupon code or QR code to measure impact.

-Mail can support a variety of business challenges, and we’re here to help at MarketReach (as and when you need us).
+Mail can support a variety of business challenges, and MarketReach is here to help – every step of the way.

 We’re committed to helping our customers deliver engaging, connected mail that truly drives results.

-Mail cuts through the noise, drives digital response, can be automated like other channels, programmatically triggered for timely engagement, and truly integrates with technology to deliver immersive, connected experiences.
+Mail cuts through the noise, drives digital campaign effects, can be automated like other channels, programmatically triggered for timely engagement, and truly integrates with technology to deliver immersive, connected experiences.

 Mail can be an innovative channel to help marketers engage customers at every stage of the customer lifecycle.
 The biggest barrier to great direct marketing and effective lifecycle management, is often our inability to utilise the best of both offline and online.